alyxshang/kleah/README.markdown

 - [x] Instance information with Kleah version for admin users.
 - [x] Add the possibility for users to update their information.
 - [x] Change Moods to Charms (turn this into a micro-blogging platform)
+- [x] Added views for all possible types of views.
+- [x] Added the possibility for admins to create reactions.
+- [x] Added the possibility for users to like posts.
+- [x] Added the possibility for users to react to posts.
+- [x] Added the possibility for admins to ban users.
+- [x] Added the possibility for admins to view users on their platform.

 ## Frontend